 | Q4 | January 15, 2027 | IRS Direct Pay, EFTPS, or check |

 State estimated payments are separate: CA uses Form 540-ES (pay via CA Web Pay), NY uses Form IT-2105 (pay via NY Online Services).
+Other states have their own forms and rules — for example, our guide to RSU vesting and withholding tax in Virginia walks through that state's flat-rate quirks.

 For a complete walkthrough of when and how to make estimated payments on RSU income, see our estimated tax guide for RSU income and the quarterly estimated tax guide for equity compensation.